fdiengdoh/crud/README.md

   -  Create necessary database tables.
   -  Create a default admin user.
   -  Display a verification link if email confirmation is required.
-> [!IMPORTANT]
+> [!CAUTION]
 > Important: For security, remove or secure the install.php script after installation.

 #### 6. Use your App
-Ensure your document root is set to the public_html/ directory, then visit [http://localhost/](http://localhost) in your browser.
+Ensure your document root is set to the `public_html/` directory, then visit [http://localhost/](http://localhost) in your browser.

 ### Additional Notes
 #### - Environment Variables:
-  All environment variables from .env are auto-loaded in init.php and defined as constants, making them available throughout your application.
+  All environment variables from `.env` are auto-loaded in `init.php` and defined as constants, making them available throughout your application.

 #### - Admin & Auth:
-  The app uses delight-im/auth for user authentication and role management.
+  The app uses `delight-im/auth` for user authentication and role management.
 Adjust settings as needed.
-You can access admin area by visiting ```http:localhost/admin``` in your browser.
-A non admin user can login to the app by visitin ```http://localhost/login```
+You can access admin area by visiting `http:localhost/admin` in your browser.
+A non admin user can login to the app by visitin `http://localhost/login`

 #### - Routing:
-  The ```public/index.php``` acts as a central router to dispatch requests to the appropriate pages in the ```app/``` directory.
+  Using `.htaccess` file to write pretty  url and the `public_html/index.php` acts as a central router to dispatch requests to the appropriate pages in the `app/` directory.
 #### - Assets:
-  Ensure the ```public/image/``` and ```public/js/vendor/tinymce/``` directories exist and have the correct permissions.
+  Ensure the `public_html/image/` and `public_html/js/vendor/tinymce/` directories exist and have the correct permissions.

 ### Next Steps
 Once the installation and initial setup are complete, you can further customize the application or review security and performance enhancements before moving to production.